4GeeksAcademy/machine-learning-content/06-12d-ml_algos/natural-language-processing.md

 The following parts of the cleaning process will have different code implementation examples.
 You can always add or remove steps which best suits the data set you are dealing with:

-1. Remove blank or duplicated rows in the data.
+**1. Remove blank or duplicated rows** in the data.
 We can do this using dropna and drop_duplicates respectively.

-2. Change all the text to lower case because python interprets upper and lower case differently.
+**2. Change all the text to lower case** because python interprets upper and lower case differently.
 Here an example on how to convert entries to lower case.
 Remember you can include this step as part of a cleaning function.

 ```py
 news_df['text'] = [entry.lower() for entry in news_df['text']]
 ```

-3. Remove non-alpha text, tags, and punctuation characters.
+**3. Remove non-alpha text, tags, and punctuation** characters.
 This can be done with the help of regular expressions.

-4. Remove Stop words: It removes all the frequently used words such as “I, or, she, have, did, you, to”.
+**4. Remove Stop words.** It removes all the frequently used words such as “I, or, she, have, did, you, to”.

 Both steps 3 and 4 of the cleaning process (removing special characters and stop words) can be easily achieved by using the nltk and string modules.
 Let's see an example of the punctuation and stop words this modules have already defined.